Mumsfilibaba/DXR-Project/README.md

 # Personal Engine
-This is a small personal rendering engine created for testing different graphic techniques.
-The name may suggest that this is only for DXR, and that is why it was created in the first place, but it has evolved to be more than that.
-Maybe I change the name in the future, maybe not.
+This engine is a small hobby rendering/game engine created for testing different rendering techniques.
+The name may suggest that this is only for DXR, and that is how it started.
+However, it has evolved into more than that.
+Now it has more focus on abstracting D3D12 and testing game-engine architecture techniques.
+Maybe I change the name in the future, perhaps not.

 **Current Features:**
 * FXAA